🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Employee engagement directly impacts business success by improving productivity, reducing turnover, and fostering a positive work culture.
 Engaged employees are more likely to stay with the company, deliver exceptional customer service, and contribute to a high-performance environment, all of which lead to stronger business outcomes.

-This article is written by Nilotpal M Saharia, a Senior Content Specialist and R&R Evangelist at Vantage Circle.
+This article is written by Nilotpal M Saharia, a Senior Content Marketing Specialist and R&R Evangelist at Vantage Circle.
 With a Master's in Business Administration and over seven years of experience, he has developed expertise in diverse fields, including marketing, content creation, entrepreneurship, and human resources.

 In addition to being a regular contributor at Vantage Circle, Nilotpal's work has also been featured on Select Software Reviews.